bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

      + The permissively licensed, who use social pressure to liberate code.
      + The copyleft licensed, whose license requires liberation.

-+ Copyright infringement shouldn't be a crime &hellip;
++ (Copyright infringement shouldn't be a crime, BTW: this is just an analogy.
-     + &hellip; but if you analogize, I'm the only cop left on the beat.

 # On Requirement By License